 Moving Forward to Learn and Heal

-The journey to recognize and begin to understand how the gifts of white birthright are simultaneously linked to the oppression of another person’s life is a definite mind fuck.
+The journey to recognize and begin to understand how the gifts of white birthright are simultaneously linked to the oppression of another person’s life is a cognitive and emotional unravel.
 And it’s a journey we as white people are being asked to travel.
 It is painful work.
 It digs up trauma, and shadows, and darkness.
 It requires us to actually FEEL—all of our emotions and sit with the discomfort, sorrow, and anger we will experience.
 It is also the path to healing our own generational trauma, connected to personal wounds we may or may not even know we have.
 In doing this individual and family healing, we also help heal the wounds of humanity.
 We put compassion into the world as we set aside old belief systems that harm other people.
 We can bring forth love.

 There are so many exceptional resources being shared throughout social media right now and they are all good ways to dive right into unlearning.
-Following, listening to, watching, and reading the voices of black people is an important place to begin to hear non-white perspectives—including this video clip referenced above by Kimberly Latrice Jones who unpacks 450 years of history into a 6-minute video clip.
+Following, listening to, watching, and reading the voices of black and brown people is an important place to begin to hear non-white perspectives—including this video clip referenced above by Kimberly Latrice Jones who unpacks 450 years of history into a 6-minute video clip.

 I also suggest watching this video made by Myra Flynn, an old friend and black singer from Vermont who spoke very insightful truths for her white and rural fan base to understand systemic racism and Black Lives Matter in a very gentle and loving way.

 To dig in a little deeper, consider starting a book group with other white people to read or listen to Me and White Supremacy by Layla F Saad, something I am reading now and discussing with a book group.
+It’s a very powerful was to begin to understand socialization in whiteness and how it comes across in our engagement with people of color.

 Thank you for honoring love and compassion for yourself and others by reading this.
 Please share if you feel it will be helpful for white people you know and much love as we navigate this turbulent road.
 Please try to listen and keep an open heart and ask the same of others.